 Prompted by community concerns, two Senate Inquiries (2008 and 2011) have examined the issues and recommended that the government take action.

-In other countries, there have been well researched reports that show there’s significant concerns there too.
-The Bailey report, Letting Children be Children: Report of an Independent review of the commercialisation and sexualisation of childhood was released released in the UK in June 2011.
-In a policy statement released on 30 August, Sexuality, Contraception, and the Media, the American Academy of Pediatrics called for a national task force on children, adolescents, and the media, and advocated for comprehensive sex education.
+In other countries, there have been well researched reports that show there are significant concerns there too.
+The Bailey report, Letting Children be Children: Report of an Independent review of the commercialisation and sexualisation of childhood was released released in the UK in June 2011, followed up by Bye Buy childhood: a report into the commercialisation and sexualisation of childhood (UK) in 2015.

 We need to keep telling the Government that the issue is of great concern to us, and that failure to act puts children at risk.